 They then reduce the merged updates $S_0^0 - L_{0,1}\cdot Y_1$ (Grid-0) and $S_0^2 - L_{0,2}\cdot Y_2$ (Grid-2) on node 0 to Grid-0.
 At the root of the etree, only Grid-0 solves for $Y_0$ using the 2D algorithm.
-The generalization of this process for any $P_z = 2^l$ is given in~\cite[Algorithm 2]{sao2019}.
-Liu et al.\cite{Liu-SC23} further improved the 3D SpTRSV algorithm by allowing replicated computation on each grid by setting the corresponding RHS to 0.
+The generalization of this process for any $P_z = 2^\ell$ is given in~\cite[Algorithm 2]{sao2019}. \Cref{tab:SpTRS-comm-complexity} summarizes the analysis results about the communication cost and per-process communication volume, comparing the 2D and 3D SpTRSV algorithms.
+The communication cost measures the number of words sent along the critical path of the computation.
+Liu et al. \cite{Liu-SC23} further improved the 3D SpTRSV algorithm by allowing replicated computation on each grid by setting the corresponding RHS (Right-Hand Side) to 0.
 This greatly simplifies the 3D algorithm design, and removes the need for inter-grid communication and synchronization at each level, albeit with moderately increased inner-grid communication and computation.
-This approach achieved up to 3.45$\times$ additional speedups compared with the above-mentioned algorithm \cite{sao2019} on up to 2048 CPU cores.
+This approach achieved up to a 3.45$\times$ additional speedup compared with the above-mentioned algorithm \cite{sao2019} on up to 2048 CPU cores.